-Preeclampsia is a pregnancy complication characterized by high blood pressure and signs of damage to another organ system, most often the liver and kidneys.
-Preeclampsia usually begins after 20 weeks of pregnancy in women whose blood pressure had been normal.
+Preeclampsia is a complication of pregnancy.
+With preeclampsia, you might have high blood pressure, high levels of protein in urine that indicate kidney damage (proteinuria), or other signs of organ damage.
+Preeclampsia usually begins after 20 weeks of pregnancy in women whose blood pressure had previously been in the standard range.

-Left untreated, preeclampsia can lead to serious — even fatal — complications for both you and your baby.
-If you have preeclampsia, the only cure is delivery of your baby.
+Left untreated, preeclampsia can lead to serious — even fatal — complications for both the mother and baby.

-Other signs and symptoms of preeclampsia may include:
+Along with high blood pressure, preeclampsia signs and symptoms may include:

 - Severe headaches